huditech/lag-metrics/usage.md

 ## Lag by Topic, Consumer Group and Partition

-The name of the metrics is `Event Hub Partition Lag`.
+The name of the metric is `Event Hub Partition Lag`.
 The value of the metric is the number of messages that have not yet been processed in the context of a certain event hub, partition and consumer group.